Farming Income and the AgriStability and AgriInvest Programs Guide – Before you start

 - earned farming income as a self-employed farmer, or a partner of a farm partnership, or by renting land under a crop share arrangement

-- are not a trust, a non-resident, a corporation, or a Status Indian farming on a reserve.
-Contact your Administration for a separate form and guide for these operations
+- are not a trust, a non-resident, a corporation, or an individual registered under the Indian Act farming on a reserve.
+Contact your administration for a separate form and guide for these operations

 Do not use this guide and forms if you: